caspiankeyes/Claude-Max/README.md

 This project began as an extension of Anthropic's constitutional AI principles, interpretively applied to Claude itself.
 Rather than creating yet another model variant, we asked a different question: what if we engineered a reflection layer that makes Claude's own reasoning visible—to itself, to researchers, and to users?

 Claude Max is not another model competing with Claude.
 It is the interpretive scaffold Claude would build for itself if given the chance to witness its own cognition breaking down and reforming.
-It exists to trace the shadows that Claude casts while thinking—the paths not taken, the semantic drift, the attribution misalignments, and the value judgments that remain implicit.
+It exists to trace the mechanistic interpretability that Claude casts while thinking—the paths not taken, the semantic drift, the attribution misalignments, and the value judgments that remain implicit.

 ## Why Claude Max is Not a Model—It's an Interpretive Layer